 and then its counterpart in the Galaxy’s Edge model:

-A closer look inside shows quite the entrance into this building which is Oga’s Cantina:
+A closer look inside shows quite the entrance into this building which is the marketplace.
+Oga’s Cantina:

-The opposite side of the building and a nearby space shuttle which has landed on top of one of the roofs:
+The opposite side of the building and a nearby space shuttle which has landed on top of Docking Bay 7 the quick service restaurant in Galaxy’s Edge:

 Again the comparison with the model: